bgould/kint/README.md

 -->

-For your convenience, here is an example BOM list (links go to Digi-Key):
+For your convenience, here is an example BOM list to build the controller using Adafruit KB2040 for the microcontroller directly soldered using the castellated pads (links go to Digi-Key).
+Your BOM might vary depending on the configuration of your board, such as if you choose a different microcontroller board or would like to use headers/sockets instead of soldering it directly to the board.

 | Part Number                                                                               | Count | Cost   | Description               | Note                                               |
 |-------------------------------------------------------------------------------------------|-------|--------|---------------------------|----------------------------------------------------|